nullstare/ReiLua/API.md

 ---

-> success = RL_DrawTextureNPatch( Texture2D texture, NPatchInfo nPatchInfo, Rectangle dest, Vector2 origin, float rotation, Color tint )
+> success = RL.DrawTextureNPatch( Texture2D texture, NPatchInfo nPatchInfo, Rectangle dest, Vector2 origin, float rotation, Color tint )

 Draws a texture ( or part of it ) that stretches or shrinks nicely